frankie290651/FeedMeUpdates/README.md

 **FeedMeUpdates**

-FeedMeUpdates is a highly configurable automatic update system for Rust and Oxide servers.
+FeedMeUpdates is a highly configurable automatic update orchestrator for Rust and Oxide servers.
 It consists of a plugin running on Oxide framework and an executable responsible for performing the actual update, which gets called by the plugin when needed.

 **Features**